Back to All Events

 • Regional processor and mill contact list

-Melissa Smith from Willow Creek Farm Preserve will guide us through her mill, sharing expert insights on how Willow Creek produces their high-quality fiber.
+Melissa Smith from Willow Creek Farm Preserve will guide us through her mini mill, sharing insights on preparing fiber to be mill-ready and offering tips on how to maximize the amount of processed fiber you receive back.

 Hear from key players across the wool supply chain, including: